8/1/2024

 Matt Lucey

-Yeah, I think the CAPEX number, you know, there are all the bits involved year to year, but the CAPEX numbers that you cited is probably right.
+Yeah, I think the CAPEX number, you know, they're all the bits and bobs year to year, but the CAPEX numbers that you cited is probably right.
 And I don't see any other pulls on cash that are extraordinary or above and beyond.
-And then we intend to generate a significant amount of cash from earnings and after paying CAPEX interest and taxes.
-And we're going to allocate that in the most shareholder-friendly way we can.
-Obviously we're developing projects and we're committed to return cash to shareholders.
+And then we intend to generate significant amount of cash. from earnings and after paying CapEx interest and taxes.
+And we're going to allocate that in the most shareholder friendly way we can.
+Obviously, we're developing projects and we're committed to return cash to shareholders.

 speaker